wKovacs64/pwned/README.md

   EmailCount: 10547
 ```

 [Securely][search-by-range] check a password to see if it has been exposed in a data breach:

 ```
 $ pwned pw Password1234
-⚠ Oh no — pwned 3360 times!
+⚠ Oh no — pwned 3360 times! 😱
 ```

-Search both breaches and pastes for an account (truncating breach data):
+Search both breaches and pastes for an account:

 ```
 $ pwned search nobody